 The Pine snake is a non-venomous snake that belongs to the colubrid family.
 Currently, 3 species of pine snakes are known to humans that are endemic to the southeastern parts of the United States.
 The body length of pine snakes can grow between 48 to 66 inches in length and the average weight is between 4 to 8 pounds.

-Talking about its appearance, the body can be in white, yellow, or brownish grey along with black, brown, or reddish over the entire body.
+Talking about its appearance, the body can be white, yellow, or brownish grey along with black, brown, or reddish over the entire body.
 They have a small head, pointed snout, and stocky body.
-The dietary habits are carnivorous in nature and feed on mice, rats, moles, birds, and their eggs, amphibians, and lizards.
+The dietary habits are carnivorous and feed on mice, rats, moles, birds, and their eggs, amphibians, and lizards.
 The avarage lifespan of pine snakes is 15 years in the wild and 25 years in captivity.

 Image Source: Wikimedia